 - 25. The School does not allow smoking (including e-cigarettes or vapes), or the use of drugs (other than as instructed by the School Nurse), including new psychoactive substances, so called "legal highs", by any of its pupils during term-time. - 26.
 Smoking inside a School building introduces a fire risk to the School and is therefore considered to be a serious breach which is likely to trigger a suspension. - 27.
-The use of drugs, unless prescribed by the pupil's own doctor, School Doctor or an over-the-counter preparation overseen by the School Nurse, is illegal, and any involvement in drugs is deemed a major breach of School Rules.
+The use of drugs, unless prescribed by the pupil's own doctor, local Doctor or an over-the-counter preparation overseen by the School Nurse, is illegal, and any involvement in drugs is deemed a major breach of School Rules.
 Disciplinary action will take into account the individual circumstances, but pupils buying or selling drugs will face permanent exclusion from the School and the likelihood of criminal investigation. - 28.
-No alcohol may be brought into the School by pupils at any time; alcohol may not be consumed on or off the School premises, unless at a social event, under close staff supervision, with the specific permission from a senior member of staff.
-If alcohol is to be consumed at an event, quantities must be moderate and may only be consumed sometimes after concerts in a reception when taken with adults.
-Consumption will be allocated to individuals monitored by the supervising adults.
-No alcohol is to be consumed by anyone under the age of 16, especially on licensed premises.
+Pupils must follow the School's P3.8 Alcohol Education Policy. - 29.
+If pupils are discovered smoking, to have been smoking, or in possession of tobacco, ecigarettes or associated paraphernalia, their parents will be informed immediately and they will give up their free time to undergo a period of anti-smoking education.
+They will also be gated for the following weekend.
+Repeat offences may warrant a period of community service and/or removal of privileges, or suspension.